 For the convenience of our caregivers, Forster Woods is open Monday through Friday from 7:30 a.m. until 5:00 p.m.

 How would my loved one get to Forster Woods?

 Family members are the primary source for our participants’ transportation.
 We also offer transportation coordination through CATA’s Curb to Curb Service, with their Redi-Rides or Rural Services options.

 How does Forster Woods services differ from those offered by other service providers?

 Forster Woods offers a home away from home atmosphere.
 Our hope is that participants enjoy all the comforts of home while attending our day service.
 This includes activities that they enjoy, a menu that considers their individual tastes, and care provided with love and respect.

 What kind of activities do you provide at Forster Woods?

 At Forster Woods we provide a variety of activities individualized for each participant’s intact abilities and interests.
 Each day includes activities focusing on cognitive abilities, exercise, creative arts, music, and sensory activities.
-We also offer pet therapy twice weekly.
+We also offer pet therapy and music therapy weekly.
 Most importantly, we like to have fun.